-"Solo Piano Book Nº 1" (Sheet Music Video) and "Solo Piano Book Nº 2 (Crossed Hands) (in preparation work for Classical Piano scores, with fingering included)
+"Solo Piano Book No. 1" (Sheet Music Video) and "Solo Piano Book No. 2 (Crossed Hands)" Classical Piano scores

-1‑hour “Sheet Music Video” of Marcelo Rago’s digital book Solo Piano Book No. 1, colloquially known as Solo Piano Boom No. 1, where you can follow the scores while listening to the pieces.
+A one-hour “Sheet Music Video” of Marcelo Rago’s digital work Solo Piano Book No. 1, often called Solo Piano Boom No. 1, where you can study the scores while experiencing the recorded performances.

-The spread of Solo Piano Book No. 1 (or Solo Piano Boom in social media language) reflects a post‑pandemic phenomenon where musical authority shifts from the physical institution (the conservatory building) to the digital community.
-Here is a detailed breakdown of its reach:
+The popularity of Solo Piano Book No. 1 (the Solo Piano Boom in digital spaces) shows a post-pandemic shift where musical authority moves from physical academies toward the global digital community.
+Here is its reach:

 Geographical reach of Solo Piano Book No. 1